phenonymous/shell-progressbar/README.md

 # shell-progressbar
- > An asynchronous progressbar for shell scripts inspired by APT
+ > A progressbar for shell scripts inspired by APT

 ## Table of contents